yukang123/starter-hugo-academic/content/project/vertebral-landmark-detection-on-x-ray-images/index.md

 ---
 title: Vertebral Landmark Detection on X-ray Images
 date: 2021-12-09T11:40:00.000Z
-summary: "Brief introduction: estimating the locations of corner/center landmarks for each vertebra on anterior-posterior spine X-ray images for the diagnosis of scoliosis"
+summary: "**Brief introduction:** estimating the locations of corner/center landmarks for each vertebra on anterior-posterior spine X-ray images for the diagnosis of scoliosis"
 draft: false